FailAcademy/learning/adp-london/_slides/week-07/01-intro-to-tdd.md

 ---
 class: middle, center

+.large[
-## So how do we make that loop smaller?
+  So how do we make that feedback loop smaller?
+]

 ???

-We're going to learn how to run __Unit Tests__, which mean that we are only executing the code that we're writing, and nothing else.
+We're going to learn how to run **unit tests**, which mean that we are only executing the code that we're writing, and nothing else.
 This makes the feedback loop tiny, we can run hundreds of tests in a couple seconds.

 Let's start with an exercise...

 ---
-class: middle

-## Exercise: Frog Jumps
+# Example Question

-_This is an example coding test question_
+*This is an example coding test question...*

 A frog wants to get to the other side of the road.
 The frog is currently located at position `start` and wants to get to a position greater than or equal to `end`.
 The frog always jumps a fixed distance, `jumpLength`.

 Write a function to count the minimal number of jumps that the frog must perform to reach its target.

 ---
-class: middle

-## Exercise: Frog Jumps
+# Exercise 1

-In Groups:
+In groups:

-.condensed[
 - Use the whiteboard to draw out some examples of the jumping frog algorithm
-- Write out a specification for the `frogJumps` function _in plain English_.
+- Write out a specification for the `frogJumps` function **in plain English**.
 Use the format:
-]

 ```
 [Function name]